 Is butternut squash good for digestion?

-Just 100g of butternut squash contains around 3g of fibre, which is 10% of the recommended daily allowance (RDA) of fibre for adults.
-According to the NHS, most of us don’t eat enough fibre, getting around just 18g a day.
-There is strong evidence that fibre is associated with a reduced risk of heart disease, bowel cancer and type 2 diabetes.
+Just 100g of butternut squash contains around 3g of fiber, which is 10% of the recommended daily allowance (RDA) of fiber for adults.
+According to the NHS, most of us don’t eat enough fiber, getting around just 18g a day.
+There is strong evidence that fiber is associated with a reduced risk of heart disease, bowel cancer and type 2 diabetes.
 But that it can also help digestion and prevent constipation.

 More on the Science Behind Antioxidants